Navneet0903/student-data/README.md

 ## How to Use

-You can load the dataset into a Jupyter Notebook or Python script and explore further analytics or build a Streamlit dashboard.
+You can load the dataset into a Jupyter Notebook or Python script and explore further analytics or build a googe colab dashboard.